twinh/travis-ci.github.com/docs/user/database-setup.md

 ### Redis

-Redis is **not started on boot**.
-To make Travis CI start the service for you, add

-    services:
-      - redis-server

-to your `.travis.yml`.

-Redis uses stock configuration and is available on localhost.
+Redis is **started on boot**, uses stock configuration and is available on localhost.

 ### Cassandra